UPPS 04.05.02 - Tobacco and Smoking Policy

 Artists or actors who participate in authorized performances that require smoking or the use of another tobacco product as part of artistic productions are exempt from this policy.

-Participants in academic research projects involving tobacco products are exempt from this policy if approved by the Institutional Review Board on Human Subjects and the provost and vice president for Academic Affairs.
+Participants in academic research projects involving tobacco products are exempt from this policy if approved by the Institutional Review Board on Human Subjects and the provost and vice president for Academic Affairs (VPAA).

 Management officials will take reasonable measures to protect the anonymity of the person reporting the violation, with no retaliation or negative consequences if reported in good faith.

-The university expects that all Texas State community members and others who use tobacco products will voluntarily comply with this policy’s spirit and intent.
+The university expects that all Texas State community members and others who smoke or use tobacco products will voluntarily comply with this policy’s spirit and intent.

 Student violations should be reported to the Office of the Dean of Students.

-Faculty violations should be reported to the Office of the Provost.
+Faculty violations should be reported to the Office of the Provost and VPAA.

 Staff violations should be reported to the appropriate vice president’s office.